Mary Skelter: Nightmares: Plot

+Reception

-ReceptionMary Skelter: Nightmares received generally favorable reviews.
+Mary Skelter: Nightmares received generally favorable reviews.
 It received an aggregated score of 70.80% on GameRankings based on 10 reviews and 76/100 on Metacritic based on 14 reviews.

 Hardcore Gamer's Chris Shive gave the game a 3.5/5, saying that while the game, "won't blow anyone away", it was still "a well put together, enjoyable experience."